 It brings order to social content chaos

-Social marketing is characterized by unprecedented volume and frequency.
-There are so many posts, so many channels and mediums, involving stakeholders with a variety of roles and specialities.
+Social marketing is characterized by an unprecedented level of volume and frequency.
+There are so many posts, so many channels and mediums, involving stakeholders with a variety of roles and specialties.

 It is the visibility that makes such a difference.
 Everyone can see what’s going out, when and on what channel.
 It is a platform, framework and forum for employees to focus their efforts on the same goals.

 Makes the complex simple and quick to do

 Currently, only Facebook and Twitter offer native scheduling tools, so without a content calendar posting across networks remains a very clunky, manual process with spreadsheets splayed.